 - 6.1.
 We support: - 6.1.1.
 A tax deduction of fair market value for agriculture products donated to charity; - 6.1.2.
 Section 179 Small Business Expensing and indexing the amount for inflation; - 6.1.3.
 Annual expensing of preproduction expenditures; - 6.1.4.
 Treating costs incurred for major equipment repairs as an expense rather than a capital improvement; - 6.1.5.
-Accelerated depreciation using the same methods available to non-farm businesses; - 6.1.6.
-Allowing water storage reservoirs built for irrigation and the cost of land leveling for water conservation to be depreciated over a four-year period; - 6.1.7.
-Reforestation costs being treated as an expense in the year they are incurred; - 6.1.8.
-Raising the cap on the tax credit and shortening the amortization period for the cost for replanting of trees; - 6.1.9.
+Allowing water storage reservoirs built for irrigation and the cost of land leveling for water conservation to be depreciated over a four-year period; - 6.1.6.
+Reforestation costs being treated as an expense in the year they are incurred; - 6.1.7.
+Raising the cap on the tax credit and shortening the amortization period for the cost for replanting of trees; - 6.1.8.
 A deduction for a portion of the home telephone bill used in the farm business;

-- 6.1.10.
-A deduction for all state and local taxes; - 6.1.11.
-Keeping a deduction for charitable contributions; - 6.1.12.
-A full year's depreciation for capital purchases made during the year; - 6.1.13.
-A deduction for interest and depreciation when as a result of a divorce, farm assets must be purchased by the spouse remaining with the farm; - 6.1.14.
-Written business employment agreements being accepted as proof of a valid employer/employee relationship with family members; - 6.1.15.
+- 6.1.9.
+A deduction for all state and local taxes; - 6.1.10.
+Keeping a deduction for charitable contributions; - 6.1.11.
+A full year's depreciation for capital purchases made during the year; - 6.1.12.
+A deduction for interest and depreciation when as a result of a divorce, farm assets must be purchased by the spouse remaining with the farm; - 6.1.13.
+Written business employment agreements being accepted as proof of a valid employer/employee relationship with family members; - 6.1.14.
 The continuation of the three-year depreciation schedule for race horses.
-We believe the term "placed in service" means when the horse begins training; - 6.1.16.
-A deduction for business interest expense; - 6.1.17.
-Allowing use of depreciation of assets as a deduction for businesses; - 6.1.18.
+We believe the term "placed in service" means when the horse begins training; - 6.1.15.
+A deduction for business interest expense; - 6.1.16.
+Allowing use of depreciation of assets as a deduction for businesses; - 6.1.17.
+Raising the cap on the tax credit and shortening the amortization period for the full cost for replanting of trees; - 6.1.18.
 Making bonus depreciation permanent; and - 6.1.19.
 The same depreciation schedules for income taxes and the AMT.